Singer, Alan

 BA History, Northern Illinois University

-Alan primarily teaches Honors courses which focus on social and intellectual history.
-His courses have included Turmoil, Tragedy and Triumph: Europeans in the Twentieth Century, The Idea of Progress in History, and The Oldest Hatred: The Jewish People as the Perpetual Other.
-He also teaches a study abroad course in London with Honors College faculty member, Dr. David Southward, Royals and Rebels: The History and Culture of Britain.
-Alan’s research focuses on how cultural representations of Jews were used to criticize the development of political and economic liberalism.
-He is currently co-authoring a book on the public controversies over Jewish immigration in eighteenth century Great Britain.
-Alan also works with Honors College assistant director, Dr. Jill Budny, on developing partnerships with Milwaukee Public Schools faculty and students.
-When not working, Alan enjoys his time with his family.
+Alan primarily teaches courses on social and intellectual history.
+His courses have included Turmoil, Tragedy and Triumph: Europeans in the Twentieth Century, The Oldest Hatred: The Jewish People as the Perpetual Other and Bandits.
+He also teaches a study abroad course in the U.K. with Honors College faculty member, Dr. David Southward, Royals and Rebels: The History and Culture of Britain.
+Alan’s research interests focus on how cultural representations of Jews were used to criticize the development of political and economic liberalism.
+He is currently working on a book project on the public controversies over Jewish immigration in eighteenth century Great Britain.
+When not working, Alan enjoys time with his family.
 He also likes to play guitar, listen to music, cycle, and watch baseball.